-Effective July 1, 2018, when the ASEA Health Plan is the secondary plan, the Health Plan’s allowable expense will be limited to the expense that is allowed by the primary plan.
+When the ASEA Health Plan is the secondary plan, the Health Plan’s allowable expense will be limited to the expense that is allowed by the primary plan.
 In the event that the primary plan’s allowed expense has been reduced because you did not follow its plan rules and procedures (for example, you did not obtain a required precertification or did not use the plan’s in-network provider), the ASEA Health Plan will not pay the amount of the reduction.

 The information provided above is a general summary of how Coordination of Benefits works.
 For more detailed information about Coordination of Benefits, please see the Coordination of Benefits section of the Plan Booklet.

 Coordination with the State of Alaska health plan for active employees

 The ASEA Health Trust Plan also coordinates coverage with the State of Alaska’s health coverage for active employees if you or your dependents are covered under both plans.
 The State’s Plan will reduce their benefits payable under certain circumstances.
 They will pay 30% of covered charges for you and/or your dependents if you, or your dependents are covered by a State employee ASEA Health Trust, and that coverage:

 - Has been waived

 - Pays less than 70% of covered expenses, or

 - Has an individual out-of-pocket maximum, including deductible, of more than $3,500

 This rule applies to any individual covered by the State’s Plan as the secondary plan under the standard Coordination of Benefits (COB) rules, where the ASEA Health Trust plan would normally pay first if you haven’t reduced or waived coverage.